InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 ## Project C: Interdisciplinary Bridging Projects

-**Summary**:  Connects the computational framework pursued in projects A-C with a broader perspective on the humanities.
+**Summary**:  Connects the computational framework pursued in projects A and B with a broader perspective on the humanities.
 Facilitates the interpretation, reflection, and critique of all technical models and results in a non-technical context.

 **Type**: Technohumanities (Ethics, Epistemology, Digital Humanities)